Medically Reviewed by Dr. Majid Tanveer, DVM

 Additionally, it’ll induce thirst and cause the dog to drink too fast, further expanding the stomach and putting pressure on the diaphragm.

 On top of that, the diaphragm will experience increased neuron activity.
-This is because of the capsaicin in spicy food.
+This is because of capsaicin – an active component of chili peppers in spicy food.